-Dr. Diane Richter, DVM
+Diane Richter, DVM

 Veterinarian / Owner

 Diane grew up as Diane Urich, in Litchfield, Connecticut.
 Moving to Fort Myers, Florida with her family when she was only 8 years old, she found that she never quite got New England out of her veins.
 She is admittedly a "Southern Belle" after twenty seven years in Florida.
 But, in 2003, she boldly made the move to New Hampshire to raise her three sons.
-She enjoys the better quality of life, and the beauty of the change of the seasons, and so do her three teenage sons.
-As a single mom, her proudest accomplishment in life are her three boys!
+She enjoys the better quality of life and the beauty of the change of the seasons, and so do her three adult sons.
+As a single mom, her proudest accomplishment in life is her three boys!

 Diane is a graduate of the University of Florida, a true blue "Gator Vet".
 Her training is extensive in the areas of dermatology, internal medicine, reproduction, neurology, behavior, and surgery.
-Her ability to see the "big picture" of internal medicine cases, and explain options for diagnosis and treatment to her clients is her greatest forte.
+Her ability to see the "big picture" of internal medicine cases, and explain options for diagnosis and treatment to her clients, is her greatest forte.
 Her surgery suite is state of the art, with excellent anesthesia monitoring and even a surgical laser to allow for the best in surgical care.

 In addition to her traditional training, Dr. Diane has pursued many alternative medicine options.
 She combines a holistic approach to veterinary medicine, with traditional western medicine.
 This "integrative" approach brings an excellent balance to her ability to treat the patient as a whole.
 Dr. Diane has studied such modalities as VOM chiropractic manipulation, acupuncture, cold laser therapy, and Chinese Herbal medicine.
 She truly has a passion for these holistic therapies as she feels they help her patients not only "survive" but "thrive".

-Dr. Diane also has spent many years developing her reputation as a "cat whisperer".
+Dr. Diane has also spent many years developing her reputation as a "cat whisperer".
 Many feline patients actually purr and relax during their exams because they feel so at ease in her care.

-Large dogs are also a great love, the bigger the better!
+Large dogs are also a great love; the bigger the better!
 English Mastiffs, Bullmastiffs and all the Bullie breeds are so special to her....their unique breed needs for anesthesia and reproduction are something very familiar to her.
 (Her beloved Bullie pup Cherry is here on the website!)

 Her sense of humor and love of life makes Compassion Veterinary Hospital a warm and inviting experience for both pet and owner.